-Reserve a seat here.
+Reserve a seat on the calendar please.
+Choose the day and fill in the boxes with first and last name, email, phone no. and number of guests.
 Participants will be chosen on a first- come, first served basis.
 Note: we would like to ask previous participants to refrain from signing up again this year.
 To reserve, click on either the 15th or 16th of September.
-Fill in all the required blocks, and make a note of how many seats you need.
 Then we will confirm your reservation, providing seats are available.
 If none are available, email us here and you’ll be put on a standby list for cancellations.

 Friday14 Sept 2018

 - Theme – 125th Anniversary Celebration of Great Camp Santanoni

 - 10-5pm: “The Pruyns of Camp Santanoni” New Exhibit at the Newcomb Historical Museum marking the 125th anniversary of the completion of Camp Santanoni.
 Walk the rooms of the museum wit Joan Burke, Museum Director, where many artifacts, photos and displays bring back vivid memories of the Great Camp and how the Pruyn family impacted life in the Town of Newcomb

 - 4:30-6pm: Dinner at Newcomb Central School sponsored by Class of 2021.
 School Cafeteria.
 BBQ featuring Buffalo burgers and regular burgers, hot dogs, salads, beverage and gourmet s’mores for dessert.